Damping in Structural Dynamics: Theory and Sources

 A particular case where much effort is spent on damping is in civil engineering structures in seismically active areas.
 It is of the utmost importance to reduce the vibration levels in buildings if hit by an earthquake.
 The purpose of such dampers can be both to isolate a structure from its foundation and to provide dissipation.

-Read the follow-up to this blog post here: How to Model Different Types of Damping in COMSOL Multiphysics®
+Read the follow-ups to this blog post here:

 - COMSOL Now